best data visualization tool

 18. FusionCharts

-This is a web-based data visualization software, bringing a large number of benefits for all sizes of businesses.
-It utilizes JavaScript programming language to transform real-time data into comprehensive graphs for organizations.
+FusionCharts is a web-based data visualization software, bringing a large number of benefits to all sizes of businesses.
+It utilizes the JavaScript programming language to transform real-time data into comprehensive graphs for organizations.
 It offers about 2,000 region-specific data maps and over 50 statistical charts or other chart types.

 Benefits